-After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections iv. [x] Reduce payments in subsequent months.
+After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections II The Central Collections Unit monitors the recovery of the claim.

+iv. [x] Reduce payments in subsequent months.
 Describe the activities and the results of these activities based on the most recent analysis: Per Kansas Department for Children and Families KEESM Policy 11126.1 Methods of Collecting Payments: